 Credit card options for teenagers under 18 years old

-It’s a common question on parents’ minds: how young is too young to get a credit card?
+It’s a common question on both parents’ and teenagers’ minds: how young is too young to get a credit card?
 Legally, no one can open a credit card unless they’re at least 18 years old.
-In the past, it was possible to add an under-18 as an additional cardholder in certain cases, but it seems that’s no longer an option.
+In the past, it was possible to add an under-18 as an additional cardholder in certain cases, but that’s no longer an option.

 If your teenager wants to enjoy the flexibility of a card, there are several options available, including prepaid cards or debit cards.
 Here’s how to teach your teen solid financial habits to get them off to a good start.

 Debit and prepaid cards first — then credit cards

 Although your teenager is unable to have a credit card, they could benefit from a prepaid card or debit card which could help them learn about budgeting and responsible spending.

 The benefit of allowing your child to use a prepaid or debit card instead of cash is better protection if they are a victim of crime.
 For example, if your child’s prepaid or debit card is lost or stolen, you could lock or cancel the card to protect their money.

 Teach your teenager good financial habits as early as possible.
 When you’re confident your child has the skills to manage their money, they’ll be ready to graduate to a credit card when they turn 18, should they wish to have one and if they’re accepted.